samuel-jimenez/GramEditor/docs/src/key-bindings.md

 The following keymap styles are currently supported:

+- Emacs (default)
-- VS Code (default)
+- VS Code
 - Atom
-- Emacs (Beta)
 - JetBrains
 - Sublime Text
 - TextMate
-- Cursor
 - None (disables _all_ key bindings)

-This setting can also be changed via the command palette through the `zed: toggle base keymap selector` action.
+This setting can also be changed via the command palette through the `gram: toggle base keymap selector` action.

 You can also enable `vim_mode` or `helix_mode`, which add modal bindings.
 For more information, see the documentation for [Vim mode](./vim.md) and [Helix mode](./helix.md).